getodk/docs/docs/form-question-types.rst

   opt_abcd,c,C
   opt_abcd,d,D

 In the example above, each time the question is displayed, the choices will be in a different order.
+This means a single data collector may see the same question with different choice orders if they open a draft or leave the question and then return to it.

+Seeded randomization
+""""""""""""""""""""

-It is often preferable to pick one order that the choices will always be displayed in for a given filled form.
+It can be preferable to show a consistent order for choices for a given submission.
 This can be accomplished by setting an integer seed for the randomization.
+Using an explicit seed also allows you to recreate the order that choices were displayed in at analysis time to do things like identify biasing orders.

+Good seed values are unique to a submission.
+Some examples are the unique ID of a participant or the last 4 digits of a phone number.
+Another good option is to use time.

+In the example below, the current time is converted to a decimal number.
+The number before the decimal point is the number of days since January 1, 1970.
+The digits after the decimal point represent fractions of a day from midnight.
+This means that the digits after the decimal point will be different for each form session and are a good candidate for a random seed.
+To use only that part of the time representation, we can use the :func:`substr` function.

 .. rubric:: XLSForm

 .. csv-table:: survey
   :header: type, parameters, name, label, calculation

-  calculate,,my_seed,,"once(substr(decimal-date-time(now()), 10))"
+  calculate,,my_seed,,"once(substr(decimal-date-time(now()), 8))"
   select_one opt_abcd,"randomize=true,seed=${my_seed}",select_one_widget,Select one with random choice order set once per filled form

 .. csv-table:: choices